backend-development/backend-development-textbook/source/caching.md

 * be able to measure if a change you made improved the performance of your rails app

-REPO: You can study [the demo](https://shrouded-dawn-29154.herokuapp.com/) for the example described here.
+REPO: You can study [the demo](https://rails-caching-demo.herokuapp.com/) for the example described here
+- if it's currently online.

 ---------------------------------------------------------------------------